jgjin/not-quite-an-expert/content/posts/gowanus_open_studios.md

 I felt a real high when the artist in fashion noted I clearly cared about fashion.
 Then I immediately felt a real low when I hugged the artist goodbye out of habit to meet up with my friend, only to re-enter the studio to meet up with that friend who walked in as I walked out.

-The experience validated the messiness I'd assumed of the artist’s lifestyle.
-However, it also surprised me with the demographic diversity of professional artists, more older and East Asian people than I’d imagined.
+The experience validated the messiness I'd assumed of the artist's lifestyle.
+However, it also surprised me with the demographic diversity of professional artists, more older and East Asian people than I'd imagined.

 The lowest low came when I discovered someone had stolen my AirPods Max - Find My reported their location all the way in East Flatbush/Little Haiti, an area with [mixed reputation](https://www.reddit.com/r/Brooklyn/comments/v0qlrm/how_is_the_east_flatbushlittle_haiti_area).